Home-sharing and your insurance:

 If you're part of the Airbnb or other home sharing community and renting your home for extra income, you're one of many.
-There are about 660,00 Airbnb hosts in the United States alone.
+There are about 4 million hosts on Airbnb, many of them in the United States1.
 However, your home insurance or renters insurance policy may not protect you from damages.

 What are the risks of home sharing?When you home share, your property isn't licensed or regulated like a hotel or bed and breakfast.
 Hosting could potentially put you at risk if someone renting your home damages or even vandalizes it.
 As a host you're responsible for paying for repairs, including any made to common areas - like those in a condo building.
 And if a guest is injured while at your home, you could be responsible for their medical expenses.

-According to the National Association of Insurance Commissioners, most homeowners insurance policies don't cover accidents at short-term rentals.
+According to the National Association of Insurance Commissioners, most homeowners insurance policies don't cover accidents at short-term rentals2.
 And, even if your homeowners or renters insurance includes coverage for home sharing or rentals, your insurance company still could deny your coverage.